KDScheuer/Tally/ReadMe.md

 ## Why Tally

 Prometheus is pull-based.
 It scrapes exporters on a schedule.
-That works perfectly for long-running services — but it leaves a gap for everything else.
+That works fine for long-running services, but leaves a gap for everything else.

 Most infrastructure has work that runs on a schedule: backup jobs, ETL pipelines, disk cleanup scripts, cron tasks, deploy hooks.
 When those jobs finish you want to know they ran, how long they took, and whether they succeeded.
 The standard options are:

-- **Write a custom exporter** — overkill for a cron job that runs once a day
+- **Write a custom exporter**: overkill for a cron job that runs once a day
-- **Use Pushgateway** — the official answer, but it comes with real operational problems
+- **Use Pushgateway**: the official answer, but it comes with real operational problems
-- **Just don't observe it** — the most common choice, and the wrong one
+- **Just don't observe it**: the most common choice, and the wrong one

-**Why not Pushgateway?** Pushgateway persists metrics indefinitely with no TTL — stale metrics from a failed or stopped job will sit in your dashboards looking healthy until someone manually deletes them.
-It also requires additional configuration in Prometheus to handle grouping and cleanup correctly, which adds operational overhead before you've observed a single thing.
+**Why not Pushgateway?** Pushgateway has no TTL, so stale metrics from a failed or stopped job sit in your dashboards looking healthy until someone manually deletes them.
+It also requires extra Prometheus configuration to handle grouping and cleanup correctly.
 Tally is `docker compose up` and done.
-No additional Prometheus config, no manual cleanup.
-A job that stops running causes its metric to disappear naturally — the gap is visible, the alerting is honest, and there's nothing to manage.
+No extra Prometheus config, no manual cleanup.
+When a job stops running its metric disappears on its own, so Prometheus shows the gap instead of stale data.

 Tally is the missing middle option.
 POST a metric when your job finishes — Prometheus scrapes `/metrics` and you get full observability with no new dependencies in your scripts.